cocos/cocos-docs/en/editor/publish/publish-alipay-mini-game.md

 # Publish to Alipay Mini Game

+> **NOTE**: Starting May 24, 2022, Alipay will no longer support the release of mini-games.

 ## Environment Configuration

 - Download [Alipay Mini Program Studio](https://render.alipay.com/p/f/fd-jwq8nu2a/pages/home/index.html) to the desktop and install it.